Westfield London

 on a brownfield site formerly the home of the 1908 Franco-British Exhibition.
 The site is bounded by the West Cross Route (A3220), the Westway (A40) and Wood Lane (A219).

-It opened on 30 October 2008 and became the largest covered shopping development in the capital; originally a retail floor area of 150,000 sqm, further investment and expansion led to it becoming the largest shopping centre in the UK and Europe by March 2018, an area of 2,600,000 sqft.
+It opened on 30 October 2008 and became the largest covered shopping development in the capital; originally a retail floor area of 150,000 sqm, further investment and expansion led to it becoming both the largest shopping centre in the UK and in Europe by March 2018, an area of 2,600,000 sqft.

-The mall is anchored by department stores John Lewis and Marks & Spencer, as well as multi brand retailer Next and large fast fashion brand Primark.
+The centre is anchored by John Lewis, Marks & Spencer, Next and Primark.
 Former anchor retailers include House of Fraser and Debenhams.